justin9503/2401FTDS_Unsupervised-Learning-Project-Team-EG3/README.md

 - Deployment: Streamlit, AWS

 ## 4. Environment <a class="anchor" id="environment"></a>

+It's highly recommended to use a virtual environment for ones projects, there are many ways to do this.
+Make sure to regularly update this section.
+This way, anyone who clones the repository will know exactly what steps to follow to prepare the necessary environment.

 ## 5. MLFlow<a class="anchor" id="mlflow"></a>

+MLOps, which stands for Machine Learning Operations, is a practice focused on managing and streamlining the lifecycle of machine learning models.
+The modern MLOps tool, MLflow is designed to facilitate collaboration on data projects, enabling teams to track experiments, manage models, and streamline deployment processes.
+For experimentation, testing, and reproducibility of the machine learning models in this project, we will use MLflow.
+MLflow will help track hyperparameter tuning by logging and comparing different model configurations.
+This allows one to easily identify and select the best-performing model based on the logged metrics.

+- Please have a look here and follow the instructions: https://www.mlflow.org/docs/2.7.1/quickstart.html#quickstart

 ## 6. Streamlit<a class="anchor" id="streamlit"></a>

 ### What is Streamlit?